 Most people can confirm that the spiritual and creative awakening you’ll experience far outweighs these guiding principles of life at Burning Man.

 However, below are a few things to think about as you get ready for your trip.

 Some people go into Burning Man intent on not cooking and carry nine days’ worth of pre-packaged food with them.
-Others bring cooking ingredients and a small camp stove for heated meals, and some carry a combination of packaged and fresh food for preparation.
+Others bring ingredients and a small camp stove for heated meals, and some carry a combination of packaged and fresh food for preparation.

 Most festival-goers suggest bringing some means of cooking, whether it’s a small propane stove or a hot plate for use in an RV.
-If you’re looking for a spiritual experience in Burning Man — which most attendees are — the food you consume while you’re there can play a part in your mindfulness, mood, and overall health.
+If you’re looking for a spiritual experience at Burning Man — which most attendees are — the food you consume while you’re there can play a part in your mindfulness, mood, and overall health.

 There is no food available at the festival, so you’ll need to pack anything you plan to consume.
 Remember to pack more than you think you’ll need — you’ll likely be walking, biking, and dancing more than you ever have before.

 Water is one of the most crucial things you’ll need to plan for when considering attending Burning Man.
-The Black Rock Desert is a scorching climate, and you’ll constantly be moving over the nine days.
+The Black Rock Desert is a scorching climate, and you’ll be exerting yourself over the nine days.
 Most people recommend at least a gallon of water per day per person, but planning on 1.5 gallons is safest.
 That means you’ll need to bring around 13.5 gallons with you per person to last through the festival.

 This doesn’t account for showering or washing dishes.
 You can add about 1 gallon per person per day for this.

 There are potable water sources available near Burning Man.
 However, there are two main reasons you should stock up before you go.
 Firstly, Burning Man is big on self-reliance, and many festival-goers insist that this is a crucial part of the spiritual journey you can expect.